John Marburger

 John Harmen "Jack" Marburger III (February 8, 1941 – July 28, 2011) was an American physicist who directed the Office of Science and Technology Policy in the administration of President George W. Bush, serving as the Science Advisor to the President.
-His tenure was marred by controversy regarding his defense of the administration against allegations from over two dozen Nobel Laureates, amongst others, that scientific evidence was being suppressed or ignored in policy decisions, including those relating to stem cell research and global warming.
-However, he has also been credited with keeping the political effects of the September 11 attacks from harming science research—by ensuring that tighter visa controls did not hinder the movement of those engaged in scientific research—and with increasing awareness of the relationship between science and government.
+He has also been credited with keeping the political effects of the September 11 attacks from harming science research—by ensuring that tighter visa controls did not hinder the movement of those engaged in scientific research—and with increasing awareness of the relationship between science and government.
 He also served as the President of Stony Brook University from 1980 until 1994, and director of Brookhaven National Laboratory from 1998 until 2001.

 Early life

-Marburger was born on Staten Island, New York, to Virginia Smith and John H. Marburger Jr., and grew up in Severna Park, Maryland.
+Marburger was born in Staten Island, New York, to the former Virginia Smith and John H. Marburger Jr., and grew up in Severna Park, Maryland.
 He attended Princeton University, graduating in 1962 with a B.A. in physics, followed by a Ph.D. in applied physics from Stanford University in 1967.

 After completing his education, he served as a professor of physics and electrical engineering at the University of Southern California beginning in 1966, specializing in the theoretical physics of nonlinear optics and quantum optics, and co-founded the Center for Laser Studies at that institution.
 He rose to become chairman of the physics department in 1972, and then dean of the College of Letters, Arts and Sciences in 1976.
 He was engaged as a public speaker on science, including hosting a series of educational television programs on CBS.
 He was also outspoken on campus issues, and was designated the university's spokesperson during a scandal over preferential treatment of athletes.

 Stony Brook University

-In 1980, Marburger left USC to become the third president of Stony Brook University on Long Island, New York.
+In 1980, Marburger left USC to become the third president of Stony Brook University in Long Island, New York.
 At the time, state budget cuts were afflicting the university, and he returned it to growth with increases in the university's science research funding from the federal government.

 From 1988 to 1994, Marburger chaired Universities Research Association, the organization that operated Fermilab and oversaw construction of the ill-fated Superconducting Super Collider, an experience that is credited with convincing him of the influence government had in how science is carried out.
 During this time he also served as a trustee of Princeton University.
 He stepped down as President of Stony Brook University in 1994, and began doing research again as a member of the faculty.